 - Helping family members process their pain

 Phase Three: Intervention

-The most commonly understood model of an intervention includes a room full of teary eyed, exhausted family members pleading with a loved one to accept treatment immediately.
+The most commonly understood model of intervention includes a room full of teary-eyed, exhausted family members pleading with a loved one to accept treatment immediately.
 While this is a frequently used technique, it is not the only one.
 Working with your intervention specialist, you will create the best intervention plan for your loved one.

 Phase Four: Follow Up